At this age the child was considered capable enough to differentiate between right and wrong, thus rendering them responsible for their acts.

 Poor medieval children’s only hope was to be educated by priests who taught them a basic understanding of how to read and write.

-Children under the age of five usually drank milk, but were not allowed to drink wine, whereas the children between the age of 5 and 14 were allowed to drink watered wine that was less potent
+Children under the age of five usually drank milk but were not allowed to drink wine, whereas the children between the age of 5 and 14 were allowed to drink water wine that was less potent

 Medieval children wore clothes similar to that of their parents.
 Boys wore tunics that were loose garments and came down to their knees whereas girls also wore tunics, but the length of garments reached their ankles.

 Medieval Children covered their legs with stocks or stockings and apart from the poorest children, most children wore leather shoes.